ClickClickDerk/Multi-Layer-Shape-Cosmos/README.md

 # Multi-Layer-Shape-Cosmos
 "Multi-Layer-Shape-Cosmos" is an immersive 3D experience where users can generate and explore a universe of multi-layered geometric grids.
+By adjusting layer count, shape type, size, and color, users craft dynamic configurations that create an array of rotating and orbiting shapes within nested grid structures.
+Customizable rotation and orbit speeds bring the layers to life, while camera depth controls add a feeling of dimensionality.
+This simulation offers a blend of geometry and artistry, allowing users to visualize how layered, interconnected systems move and interact within a spatial grid.